 People who wear high-heels also have a shorter and more forceful stride with less shock absorption.
 The raised heel also alters gait mechanics, which may lead to knee arthritis and back pain.
 High-heels also produce instability and balance issues.
 When the small heel of the high-heeled shoe contacts the ground, it usually causes a wobbling thrust on both your ankle and knee, which can lead to tendinitis and osteoarthritis.
 Due to the shape of the ankle bone (talus) when you wear a heel, there is less inherent stability in the ankle joint.
 This makes it easier to sprain your ankle, even when walking on a level surface.
 Lastly, when wearing high-heels, it would be difficult to run away from or defend one’s self from an attacker.

 As an advocate for truth, high-heels do have two health benefits.
 They increase the tone of the pelvic floor, which may decrease urinary incontinence and they also may help shorter people function in a world designed for normal-height individuals.

 Even after stating the obvious downside of wearing high-heels, women will wear them.
 For you, I have a few words of advice.
-First, try to wear a high-heel less than one-third of the time you are on your feet.
+First, try to wear a high-heel of less than one-third of the time you are on your feet.
 Also, please try to maintain an Achilles tendon stretching program, as this is the basis for the majority of the problems.
 Secondly, please listen to and answer your body when it complains of pain.
-Thirdly, if you must wear heels, there are a few characteristics of an acceptable high-heel: A wedge is better than the more stylish drop-off type of heels, a thicker and more stable heels is better and open-toed high-heels are better than closed-toed.
-If you have to wear a closed-toed shoe, get one that fits you snugly so that your foot doesn’t slide into the toe box.
+Thirdly, if you must wear heels, there are a few characteristics of an acceptable high-heel: A wedge is better than the more stylish drop-off type of heels, a thicker and more stable heel is better and open-toed high-heels are better than closed-toed.
+If you have to wear a closed-toe shoe, get one that fits you snugly so that your foot doesn’t slide into the toe box.
 Lastly, any type of cushioning underneath the forefoot would help.